syncfusion-content/ej2-angular-docs/ej2-angular/grid/columns/column-rendering.md

 Columns are automatically created when the `columns` option is not defined during Grid initialization.
 In this case, the Grid generates columns based on the fields in the [dataSource](https://ej2.syncfusion.com/angular/documentation/api/grid#datasource).
 Each field in the data source is displayed as a column, and the field name appears in the column header.

-The following code snippet enables auto-generated columns in the Syncfusion<sup style="font-size:70%">&reg;</sup> Grid:
+The following code snippet enables auto-generated columns in the Angular Data Grid:

 {% tabs %}
 {% highlight ts tabtitle="app.component.ts" %}